 - GrowthX Academy is an online bootcamp with courses in growth marketing, UX design, and sales and business development.

-- Those interested in online bootcamps with tracks in product design can consider enrolling in Skillcrush, Interaction Design Foundation, Helio Training, or UX Design Institute.
+- Those interested in online bootcamps with tracks in product design can consider enrolling in Skillcrush, Design Sprint School, Interaction Design Foundation, Helio Training, or UX Design Institute.

 - Or, they can look at Bloc and Big Nerd Ranch.
 Both cover web dev and design, but Bloc is online and Big Nerd Ranch is on campus.

-- Similarly, Flatiron School and Lambda School have tracks in UX design, as well as other subjects.
+- Similarly, Flatiron School, University of Arizona Bootcamps, and Lambda School have tracks in UX design, as well as other subjects.

 - Students can also consider Kenzie Academy.
 A full-time tech bootcamp, Kenzie offers in-person and online courses in 2 tracks: software engineering & UX design and front-end engineering.
 Learn more about Kenzie Academy in our review.

 - Likewise, Prime Digital Academy has full-time and part-time courses in UX design and software engineering.

 - UX Pro Academy has courses for beginners as well as more experienced people.
 Or, consider Beginex and Memorisely, UX design bootcamps with part-time courses.

 - Students located in the Bay Area or looking to work in Silicon Valley can check out Tradecraft, which has tracks in product design, growth marketing, engineering, and sales.

 - Similarly, Miami Ad School and Avocademy have marketing and design courses where students can build portfolio projects.